Why Preparing Early for Your College Application Matters

 Student preparing a college application using the Common App with Quest For Success guidance

-What Is the Common App in the College Application Process?
+What Is the Common App in College Admissions?

 The Common Application, widely known as the Common App, is a standardized online application system used by hundreds of universities around the world.
 It allows students to apply to multiple colleges using one main application.

-Instead of entering your personal and academic information again and again for each university, you fill out one central application and reuse it for every college that accepts the Common App.
+Rather than keying in your demographic and academic information over and over for each college to which you apply, you complete one master application, then transmit it for each college to which it’s applicable (every college that accepts the Common Application).
 Many colleges also add their own supplemental questions, but the Common App still saves a lot of time and keeps your application more organized.

 Key Sections of the Common App Explained